This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

-You will be taken to a recovery room where caregivers will watch you until you are alert.
+You will be taken to a recovery room where healthcare providers will watch you until you are alert.
 You will then be taken to your room.
 You will have bandages over your wounds to help prevent infection.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 You may also have the following:Monitoring:

 - Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.